realpython/python-guide/docs/writing/documentation.rst

 .. _Docco: http://jashkenas.github.com/docco

 Ronn_
-    Ronn builds unix manuals.
+    Ronn builds UNIX manpages.
 It converts human readable textfiles to roff for terminal display, and also to HTML for the web.

 .. _Ronn: https://github.com/rtomayko/ronn